Liaison with Valuation Office Agency and other offices: Fraud Investigation Services (FIS)

 If the investigation is still in progress at the time of the SAV negotiations, it will be for the valuer to decide whether the share valuation is likely to be affected and, if so, defer negotiations pending conclusion of the investigation.
-In such cases, SI should be informed that the valuation is being kept open until it reaches a settlement and that we would then like to see the working papers and final report.
-In accordance with the paragraph above, if the parties have made no reference to the existence of the investigations, SI must also be asked for consent to the parties being told of the reason for negotiations being deferred.
+In such cases, FIS should be informed that the valuation is being kept open until it reaches a settlement and that we would then like to see the working papers and final report.
+In accordance with the paragraph above, if the parties have made no reference to the existence of the investigations, FIS must also be asked for consent to the parties being told of the reason for negotiations being deferred.

 |Additional Guidance: SVM150000|